travis-ci/docs-travis-ci-com/user/deployment/codedeploy.md

 ## Waiting for Deployments

 By default, the build will continue immediately after triggering a CodeDeploy deploy.
-To wait for the deploy to complete, use the **wait-until-deployed** option:
+To wait for the deploy to complete, use the **wait_until_deployed** option:

 ```yaml
 deploy: